- Location: Wyoming

 The first step to obtaining the plates is figuring out exactly what you want to say.
 You will need to devise a primary choice and two secondary choices.
 These secondary choices are needed in case the department denies the first choice or it is taken by another driver.

-The next thing to do is complete the plate application and send it to the capital at the below address:
+The next thing to do is complete the plate application and send it to:

 - Motor Vehicle Services